Misspecified Bernstein-Von Mises theorem for hierarchical models: Applications

 The proof of the corollary is based on Theorem~\ref{cor:BvM:hierarhical} and is deferred to Section~\ref{sec:cor:examp1}.
-The limiting misspecified posterior variance $V_{\theta^*}^{-1}$ does not necessarily match the variance of the true posterior distribution, but in fact, depends on the value of the true shift parameter $\theta_{0}$.
-We compare the behaviour of the true and misspecified posterior numerically for synthetic data sets in Section~\ref{sec:Simulations}.
+The limiting misspecified posterior covariance $V_{*}^{-1}$ does not necessarily match the covariance of the true posterior distribution.
+We compare the true and misspecified posterior numerically for synthetic data sets in Section~\ref{sec:Simulations}.

 \begin{remark} This model does not satisfy the condition imposed in \cite{Kleijn12} for obtaining contraction at $\sqrt{N}$-rate.
-Specifically, in that paper it is assume that $P_0(e^{s m^*(X)}) < \infty$, where $P_0$ is the true data-generating distribution and $m^*$ satisfies
+In that paper it is assumed that there exists a function $m^*$ with $P_{\q_0,i}(e^{s m^*(X_i)}) < \infty$ for some $s>0$, such that for every $\q_1,\q_2$ in some open neighbourhood of $\q^*$,